-This rifle scope is perfect for hunters or shooters who are going to be aiming a known distances and can dial in the precise hand turn turrets.
-All told, this is one of the most fully featured rimfire scopes that will fit on a light weight rifle like a Ruger 10/22.
+This rifle scope is perfect for hunters or shooters who are going to be aiming at known distances and can dial in the precise hand turn turrets.
+All told, this is one of the most comprehensive rimfire scopes that will fit on a light weight rifle like a Ruger 10/22.

 The fast focus eyepiece and critical eye relief means it’s not ideal for a takedown rifle, but for hunting or long-range riflescope, you can’t beat this for a Ruger 10/22.

 Best Red Dot for Ruger 10/22 on the Market Reviews